DMVis/DMVis/documentation/visualisations/TabularVisualisation.md

 - Type: `boolean`
 - Default: `false`

 Whether to show lines at the start and end of each column.
+Defaults to false.

 ## barPadding